rawwerks/see-claude-code/simple_log_annotator_app/specification.md

 ## tools
-use bun as the package manager to install everything use svelte 5 as the framework use shadcn-svelte for all ui components, these need to get added one by one in the cli
+use bun as the package manager to install everything use svelte 5 as the framework use shadcn-svelte for all ui components, these need to get added one by one in the cli, like this: `bun x shadcn-svelte@latest add button` the docs are here: https://www.shadcn-svelte.com/docs/, i've already run the initialization.

 ## log display
 - display the entire trace of the conversation, including all spans (which are sub-elements of a trace)